ztnel/model.io/docs/source/usage.rst

 .. warning::
    The ``nosetests`` utility is no longer maintained and has compatibility issues with Python 3.10 as noted by this `issue thread <https://github.com/nose-devs/nose/issues/1099>`_.
 Therefore *myosin* unittests will not be executable on Python 3.10.

-   I am looking to migrate to pytest and would love contributor support in unittesting.
+   I am looking to migrate to pytest and would appreciate support in unit testing.

 The test runner will report the executed tests and generate a coverage report.
 The coverage goal for this library is 95% or greater.
 If you want to contribute and don't know how, this is a great place to start.